MicrosoftDocs/Contribute/Contribute/get-started-create-pr.md

 ---
 title: Create a pull request
-description: This article helps you download and install the client tools you will need for Git and editing markdown files. ms.topic: contributor-guide ms.prod: non-product-specific ms.custom: external-contributor-guide
+description: This article helps you complete creating a PR after you have pushed your commits. ms.topic: contributor-guide ms.prod: non-product-specific ms.custom: external-contributor-guide
 author: v-ashwinik
 ms.author: v-ashwinik
-ms.date: 05/25/2021
+ms.date: 06/09/2021
 ---

 You create a pull request (PR) after you've updated or added your content.
 This step is required for getting your changes published.
 You'll push the changes from Visual Studio Code and continue to GitHub to complete the creation of the pull request.